dansmyers/Simulation/Sprint-2-Probability/Deliverable_Questions.md

 - Try reasoning about a smaller number of floors and drawing a picture.

+Answer:

+Set of situations where elevator is coming down @ or above the 13th floor:
+@13th - 1/15 chance@13th * 1/2 is going down = 1/30
+@14th - 1/15 chance@14th * 1/2 is going down = 1/30
+@15th - 1/15 chance, and must be going down = 1/15

+1/30 + 1/30 + 1/15 = 2/15 chance Hermione gets the elevator on the 13th floor while it is moving down

 ### Urn While You Learn

 Hogwarts is filled with all kinds of wonderous magical objects: talking portraits, deadly moving stairs, secret passages, and the largest collection of magical urns in Western Europe.